CrankySupertoon/ToontownServer/README.md

 - Grab ppython.exe from panda3d/python folder
 - Play

-- Download the dependencies of the launcher
-- Includes:
 Credits:
 - Alex : Debugging and feedback
 - Kevin : Debugging and feedback